Best practices for navigation scenarios

 }

-This navigation product is a solution specifically optimized for the Mini Program ecosystem, offering the following advantages:
+This navigation product is a solution specifically optimized for the mini program ecosystem, offering the following advantages:

-• Ready-to-use: No complex Mega SDK integration required; quick access through simple API calls.
+- Out-of-the-box: No complex Mega SDK integration required; quick access through simple API calls.

-• Wide compatibility: Broadly compatible with various terminal devices, supporting almost all devices from 0DoF to 6DoF.
+- Wide compatibility: Broadly compatible with various terminal devices, supporting almost all devices from 0DoF to 6DoF.

 How to get started?

-Visit the AR Navigation official page to learn how to quickly integrate and use our navigation product to build your Mini Program application.
+Visit the AR Navigation official page to learn how to quickly integrate and use our navigation product to build your mini program application.

 Best practices summary